mindspore-ai/mindspore/mindspore/lite/examples/transfer_learning/README.md

 ## Preparing the model

 Within the model folder a `prepare_model.sh` script uses MindSpore infrastructure to export the model into a `.mindir` file.
 The user can specify a docker image on which MindSpore is installed.
 Otherwise, the pyhton script will be run locally.
+As explained above, the head of the network is pretrained and a `.ckpt` file should be loaded to the head network.
+In the first time the script is run, it attempts to download the `.ckpt` file using `wget` command.
 The script then converts the `.mindir` to a `.ms` format using the MindSpore ToD converter.
 The script accepts a tar ball where the converter resides.
 Otherwise, the script will attempt to find the converter in the MindSpore ToD build output directory.